ballerkobe808/invest/README - INVESTING.md

 3. Property Value & Questions to ask

    - Pass the initial property filter in the "What am I looking for" section above
    - Plug values into the Investment Calculator - good margin?
+(Want 200 positive cashflow)
    - Monthly Property Tax: https://www.qpublic.net/
    - Monthly Insurance
-   - What is my minimum monthly cashflow?
-(200 to be safe after main, cap ex, etc.)
    - Does the property need repairs currently?
 Will it soon?
-   - How sure is the Rent price?
    - Deals are made going in - Make sure its a good investment!!
 You can always find another..
-   - RESEARCH THIS: Best value around the 100k range??
+   - Best value around the 100k range.
 Too cheap and you get issues?
 Also as you go lower in price % maint and % cap exp go down - even tho things will cost around the same...

    Questions:

    - Do you own the property?
 If not, who is the company/person who is selling it?
 Always better selling their own
    - Was the property rehabbed?
 Who did the rehab?
 Always better to know the rehab workmanship personally
    - Does it currently need any repairs?
 If so, what do you think the estimated costs will be?
+   - Can you tell me a little more about the neighborhood (want them to describe it in their own terms)

-4. Property Management & Tenancy & Questions to ask
+4. Property Management & Questions to ask

    - Find out more about the property management team and make sure you are comfortable working with them, and they have reasonable rates.
 Nothing is more important to the success of your property or peace of mind, than the property management company and their communication, responsiveness, and committment to excellence.
+Good chance this guy doesn't care about your investment - make sure you are comfortable here - find the right team!

    Questions:

    - Can you tell me more about your property management company?
 (How much experience do they have?)
 How do you handle problems - how big are you?
 Processes in place..?
-   - Is there a listing fee charge or placement charge?
-How much...
+   - What are the fees?
+Setup fee - say $300 to open account - Monthly 8%-12%?
+Is this on rent Collected, or rent due, rent scheduled, rent value, etc. It should be on rent collected to assure not paying when there is no rent.
+Vacancy Fee?
+Listing/new tenant fee?
+Lease renewal fee?
+Maintenance fees?
+Eviction fee?
    - What is their average vacancy rate?
 (Charge when there is a vacancy?)
 So important to keep rentals filled...
    - Are there Tenants currently?
 (Rent Rolls available?)
 (Lease Agreements?)
 How sure is the rental price?
+If you are unsure here, then call around for property managers in the area and get their opinion - you can possibly go with one of them if you like them as well (Yelp is a good resource)

 ### Insurance